paparazzi/paparazzi/doc/sphinx/source/developer_guide/communication.rst

 Communication
 =============

-We saw in the User Guide :doc:`../user_guide/communication` section that you can change what messages are sent, and at what rate.
+We saw in the User Guide :doc:`../user_guide/communication` section that you can change which messages are sent, and at which rate.
 We will see in this section how you can define and send your own messages.

 Define a new message
 --------------------